Rdui/Tietorakenteet-ja-algoritmit/README.md

 hw2 contains: The assignment was to create a hash table and use it as a datastructure for a warehouse.
               The idea of the hash table was to provide a efficient way to store and fetch data.

-hw3 contains: Raw data of Tampere public transportation is gathered and set inside a datastructure.
+hw3 contains: Raw data of Tampere public transportation is gathered and set inside a tree datastructure.
               User can use the datastructure to get the fastest route around Tampere.
 The fastest route is calculated by using Dijkstra algorithm.